AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 Each [operation] includes:

 -  The set of adjustments for processing a request in [attributes][operation], and in some cases, a response  (see `successRegex`, `returnRegex` and `returnIndex` in [reference details][operation]).
--  The type of body content encoding in [contentType](#contenttype).
+-  The type of body content encoding in [contentType].
 -  The body of the request represented as a tree of objects, arrays, and fields.

-When a test step requires handling the specified data entity, the MFTF performs the following steps:
+When a test step requires handling the specified data entity, MFTF performs the following steps:

 -  Reads input data (`<data/>`) and the type (the `type` attribute) of the specified [entity].
 -  Searches the metadata operation for the `dataType` that matches the entity's `type`.
 For example, `<entity type="product">` matches `<operation dataType="product"`.